 - Fire Fighting

-- Accommodation with a cabin for the crew, WC & Bathroom, or a workshop can provide.
+- Accommodation with a cabin for the crew, WC & Bathroom, or a workshop can be provide.

 WASTES TYPES COLLECTED FROM VESSELS